fabricesemti80/k8s-cluster-mk4/README-ext02.md

 Velero depends on minion and it's secret uses the credentials of Minio (defined originailly in the cluster secrets).

 Velero also needs it's charts defined in the **cluster/base/flux-system/charts/helm** folder.

-(Do not forget to add this to the kustomization!)
+You should also create a user with an access key in Minio before this, then put the credentials into the Velero secret!